 Ian Rush is a retired Welsh striker,he played for Liverpool F.C. from 1980–1987 and 1988–1996, and is the club’s all-time leading goalscorer, having scored a total of 346 goals in all competitions during his two spells at the club.
-At international level he made 73 appearances for the Wales national football team and remains the record goalscorer for his country with 28 goals between 1980 and 1996.
+At the international level, he made 73 appearances for the Wales national football team and remains the record goalscorer for his country with 28 goals between 1980 and 1996.

 2. Kenny Dalglish

 Magician, genius, king, call him what you want.
 He was one of the best Liverpool players ever if not the best.
-With 172 goals scored for Liverpool, King Kenny is probably most remembered for his European Cup-clinching goal in 1978 final.
-He seemed to play football in the future, knowing exactly where his team-mates would be and the perfect ball to play.
+With 172 goals scored for Liverpool, King Kenny is probably most remembered for his European Cup-clinching goal in the 1978 final.
+He seemed to play football in the future, knowing exactly where his teammates would be and the perfect ball to play.
 He represented the club with class on and off the field.